 Supporting a student’s wellbeing is vital for learning, which is why we favour smaller classes.
 This allows for strong relationships between teachers and students and open communication between teachers and parents.

-Wellbeing programs are delivered by Tutors, House Teachers, Heads of School and the School Counsellor, complemented by our school policies which set out our expectations, procedures and rules to create a safe environment for all.
+Wellbeing programs are delivered by Tutors, House Teachers, Heads of School and the School Psychologist, complemented by our school policies which set out our expectations, procedures and rules to create a safe environment for all.

 Tutor Group program

 Girls in Years 7-12 participate in the Tutor Group program which is a key component of pastoral care at Fintona.
 Girls are allocated a Tutor Group teacher who remains with them throughout their secondary schooling.
 This allows girls to develop an ongoing relationship both with their Tutor Group teacher and fellow members of their Tutor Group.
 Tutor Group provides opportunities to increase belonging and build connections, and compliments the Life Skills program, Careers program and Student Leadership Development Program.
 Topics covered in the Tutor Group program include exploration of individual strengths, study skills, emotional literacy, stress management and coping strategies, development of a sense of identity and establishing and maintaining healthy interpersonal relationships.